IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 {{< fig src="Taco Bar.jpg" class="max-w-xs" align="right"  >}}

 The PTA is so grateful for all those that brought food to feed teachers a delicious taco dinner during conference week.
 It smelled incredible in the lounge and the teachers said thank you over and over again!

-## March PTA Meeting

-**Wednesday, March 4th at 6 pm in the Island View Library is the place to be**...see you there!

 ## Garden Clean Up Party